sunbeam-labs/sunbeam/docs/usage.rst

    sunbeam_output
 	├ annotation
-	│   ├ blastn
-	│   │   └ bacteria
-	│   │       └ contig
-	│   ├ blastp
-	│   │   └ card
-	│   │       └ prodigal
-	│   ├ blastx
-	│   │   └ card
-	│   │       └ prodigal
 	│   ├ genes
 	│   │   └ prodigal
 	│   │       └ log
-	│   └ summary

-This contains the BLAST/Diamond results in blast tabular format from the assembled contigs. ``blastn`` contains the results from directly BLASTing the contig nucleotide sequences against the nucleotide databases. ``blastp`` and ``blastx`` use genes identified by the ORF finding program Prodigal to search for hits in the protein databases.

 The genes found from Prodigal are available in the ``genes`` folder.

-Finally, the ``summary`` folder contains an aggregated report of the number and types of hits of each contig against the BLAST databases, as well as length and circularity.

 Contig assembly
 ---------------